German diaspora: Distribution

+Namibia and in central and eastern Europe—(Poland, Hungary, Romania, and Russia).

-Distribution of German citizens and people claiming German ancestry (figures are only estimates and actual population could be higher, because of wrongly formulated questions in censuses in various countries (for example in Poland) and other different factors, f.e. related to participant in a census):
+Distribution of German citizens and people claiming German ancestry (figures are only estimates and actual population could be higher, because of misleadingly formulated questions in censuses in countries like Poland, and other different factors, f.e. related to participant in a census):

 Europe

 Alpine nations

 Austria, Switzerland, and Liechtenstein each have a German-speaking majority, though the vast majority of the population do not identify themselves as German anymore.
 Austrians historically were identified as and considered themselves Germans until after the defeat of Nazi Germany and the end of World War II.
 Post-1945 a broader Austrian national identity began to emerge, and over 90% of the Austrians now see themselves as an independent nation.

 East-Central Europe

-Aside from the Germans who migrated to other parts of Europe, the German diaspora also covered the Eastern and Central European states such as Croatia, Hungary, Poland, the Czech Republic, and Slovakia, along with several post-Soviet states.
+Aside from the Germans who migrated to other parts of Europe, the German diaspora also covered the Eastern and Central European states such as Romania, Croatia, Hungary, Poland, the Czech Republic, and Slovakia, along with several post-Soviet states.
 There has been a continued historical presence of Germans in these regions due to the interrelated processes of conquest and colonization as well as migration and border changes.
 During the periods of colonization, for instance, there was an influx of Germans who came to Bohemia and parts of Romania as colonizers.
 Settlements due to border changes were largely 20th century developments caused by the new political order after the two world wars.